milesj/rut/docs/matchers.md

 > toHaveProp(name: string, value?: unknown): boolean

 Check that an element has a prop that matches the provided name, with optional matching value.
-Arrays and objects will be matched using shallow equality.
+Arrays and objects will be matched using deep equality.

 ```tsx
 const { root } = render(<div id="foo" />);